 The Yale Law School has a long and distinguished tradition of interdisciplinary work.
 In fact, sometimes its involvement with allied disciplines has been so intensive and far-reaching as to call into question its identity as a law school.
 This journal, founded by a remarkable group of students in the Law School and the Graduate School, continues in that tradition, but has created for itself a unique challenge-the definition of its field of inquiry.
 The law has been cojoined with a discipline, or group of disciplines, or a perspective-"the Humanities"-that itself has no easily ascertained boundary or content.

-Fiss, Owen M.
+Owen M. Fiss,

-Available at: http://digitalcommons.law.yale.edu/yjlh/vol1/iss1/3
+Available at: https://digitalcommons.law.yale.edu/yjlh/vol1/iss1/3